Education

 Round up if students can earn bonuses, if store prices are low, or if you run auctions and special events.

 The key inputs are Students, Pay per student per payday, Paydays, Spend/redeem rate, Real cost per classroom dollar.
-Treat the result as a starting point, because real rates, measurements, product ratings, policies, water conditions, and usage patterns can vary.
+Confirm roster data, school calendar, scoring rules, documentation expectations, and district policy before using the result.

 Example inputs: Students: 26; Pay per student per payday: $5; Paydays: 18; Spend/redeem rate: 70 %; Real cost per classroom dollar: $0.04.
 With those values, the calculator returns $65.52.
 Estimated classroom economy cost is about $65.52.